OutSystems/docs-product/src/develop/data/query/sort-aggregate.md

 1. Drag and drop the FirstName, LastName, and Email attributes into the list.

 1. Create a local variable and name it **SortAttribute**, then set the Data Type property to **text**.
-1. Create a Local Variable named **SortAttribute** as text data type.

     ![List widget on a screen](images/sort-aggregate-ex-ss.png)